gammasoft71/Examples_Cocoa/README.md

 [Application](src/Application) Shows how to create a simple Cocoa application with NSApplication.

-[Application with message loop](ApplicationWithMessageLoop/ApplicationWithMessageLoop.m) Shows how to create your own message loop and dispatcher with NSEvent.
+[Application with message loop](src/ApplicationWithMessageLoop) Shows how to create your own message loop and dispatcher with NSEvent.

 ## Containers

 [Form](src/Form) Shows how to create a simple Cocoa Form with NSWndow.

 [TabControl](src/TabControl) Shows how to create a simple Cocoa TabControl with TabPages with NSTabView and NSTabViewItem.

-[TabPages](src/TabControl) Shows how to create a simple Cocoa TabControl with TabPages with NSTabView and NSTabViewItem.

 ## Common Controls